-Japan has seen many actors, musicians and producers booted out of their works as a result of scandals.
-A large amount of them revolve around said creators being outed for drug possession and/or usage, which is treated as a much more serious crime in Japan than in the west, though it's not the only type of misdemeanor that's tanked celebrity careers in Japan.
+Many actors, musicians and producers in Japan have been removed from their works because of scandals.
+A large amount of them revolve around said creators being outed for drug possession and/or usage, which is treated as a much more serious crime there than in the west, though it is not the only type of misdemeanor that has tanked celebrity careers in Japan.

 The career of actress/idol Ai Takabe, best known for her work as Fumi Manjome from Sweet Blue Flowers, was destroyed when she was arrested in October 2015 on charges of cocaine possession.
 In response, she was terminated from her agency Oscar Promotion, had any references to her on the website for Kill Me Babyerased from existence, and though the charges were dropped, the damage was already done and she left the entertainment industry altogether.
 Her character in the show, Agiri, was recast with Minami Shinoda in Kirara Fantasia.